okigan/WordToMarkdown/README.md

 #Word To Markdown

-This repository contains a simple sample showing how to convert a Word document into markdown.
+This repository contains a converter of Word documents to Markdown.

 #Development Prerequisites